discord-tickets/portal/README.md

 # settings

-Settings server plugin for the Discord Tickets bot.
+The settings UI for Discord Tickets.